-COVID-19 TESTING: We have expanded our capacity for community testing.
+We have expanded our capacity for community testing.
 Contact our COVID-19 Testing Call Center at 617-442-8800 ext.
 2683 to make an appointment today.
 Click here for more details.

-What is Dimock doing?
+How is Dimock responding?

 The health and safety of our patients, families, and staff is our top priority.
 Indeed, it is our mission to heal our community and keep people’s bodies and minds strong.
 We are dedicating time and resources across campus to ensure that our patients and families stay healthy with minimal disruptions to the important, and often life-saving, care they receive.